How to decide what books to read?

 Choosing the right book saves your time and boosts your growth.
 In this post, we share 9 simple tips to pick books wisely, from asking for recommendations to building your book list.
 Read smart, grow faster!

 Reading a book can take a lot of time.
-It might take you a few hours, a few days, or even weeks, depending on how fast you read.
+Depending on how fast you read, it might take a few hours, days, or weeks.
 In general, reading any book is good for you.
 But sometimes, you might feel like the book was not helpful.
-You may feel like you wasted your time because it didn’t give you what you were hoping for.
+You may feel like you wasted time because it didn't give you what you hoped for.

-We believe reading a book is like investing.
-The knowledge you get from books can help you grow, be more creative, and succeed in life.
-That’s why it’s important to choose the right book.
+Reading a book is like investing.
+The knowledge you get from books can help you grow, be more creative, and succeed.
+That's why it's essential to choose the right book.

-In this blog post, we will share some simple tips to help you choose what to read.
-We will mostly talk about self-help books, because we are focused on learning, improving ourselves, and becoming successful.
+We will share helpful tips for choosing what to read.
+We will mainly discuss self-help books because we focus on learning, improving ourselves, and succeeding.

 1. Ask for Recommendations

-Most of us already have someone we look up to—maybe a role model, mentor, or someone who inspires us.
-If you want to start reading but don’t know where to begin, it’s a good idea to ask them what books they recommend.
-Usually, we follow people because we like what they do.
-So the books they suggest will probably match our interests too.
+Most of us already have someone we admire—maybe a role model, mentor, or someone who inspires us.
+If you want to start reading but don't know where to begin, ask them what books they recommend.
+Usually, we follow people because we like what they do, so the books they suggest will probably match our interests, too.

 Also, many successful people read books and use that knowledge in real life.
 They often have a list of books that helped them.
-If someone you follow doesn't have such, it might mean they are not growing much.
-In that case, it may be better to follow someone else who learns and shares useful knowledge.
+If someone you follow doesn't have such a thing, they are not growing much.
+In that case, it may be better to follow someone who learns and shares practical knowledge.

 2. Research the Author

-Before you start reading a book, search for the author’s name on the internet.
+Before reading a book, search for the author's name online.
 Try to learn about their background.
 What experience do they have?
 Have they worked in the field they are writing about?
-It is important to know if the author is qualified to talk about the topic.
-A good book should come from someone who knows what they are talking about.
+Knowing if the author is qualified to talk about the topic is essential.
+A good book should come from someone who knows what they are discussing.

-Some people spend their whole life learning and working on one thing, then they write a book to share what they know.
+Some people spend their whole lives learning and working on one thing, then write a book to share what they know.
 These kinds of books are very special.
-Reading them can save you years of learning.
-You can move forward faster by learning from their experience.
+Reading them can save you years of learning, and you can move forward faster by learning from their experience.

 3. Read the Preface and Chapter List

-Before you decide to read a book, take a look at the preface or introduction.
+Before reading a book, look at the preface or introduction.
 This part usually explains what the book is about.
 You can also check the list of chapters to see what topics the book will cover.
 Try to guess what kind of ideas or stories you will learn.
-This can help you know if the book fits your interests or goals.
+It can help you know if the book fits your interests or goals.

 You can also read the first few pages.
 Websites like Amazon or Kindle often let you read a free sample.
-If you are in a bookstore, you can just open the book and read a little.
-This helps you see if the writing is easy to understand and if the topic feels interesting to you.
-If the beginning catches your attention, you’ll probably enjoy the rest of the book too.
+If you are in a bookstore, you can open the book and read a little.
+It helps you see if the writing is easy to understand and if the topic interests you.
+If the beginning catches your attention, you'll enjoy the rest of the book too.

 4. Decide If It's Worth Your Time

-Your time is valuable, so think carefully before reading a book.
-Ask yourself, “Is this book really useful for me?”
+Think carefully whether the book is handy for you.
 For example, books about health are usually a good choice.
 But be careful—health advice should come from real professionals.
-Don’t trust random people who may not know what they’re talking about.
-So before you start reading, be serious to check if the author is skilled and trustworthy.
-If they are, then it’s a good use of your time.
+Don't trust random people who may not know what they're talking about.
+So, before reading, check if the author is skilled and trustworthy.
+If they are, then it's a good use of your time.

-You can read any kind of book, but we suggest not spending too much time on books that are only for entertainment.
-These may be fun, but they don’t always help you grow or improve your life.
+You can read any book, but we suggest not spending too much time on books only for entertainment.
+These may be fun, but they don't always help you grow or improve your life.
 Choose your book topic wisely.
-Reading the right kind of books will lead you to a better path in life.
+Reading the right books will lead you to a better path in life.

 5. Read Book Reviews and Ratings

-Reading reviews can help you decide if a book is worth your time.
+Reading the reviews can help you decide whether a book is worth your time.
 People who like the same topics as you often leave reviews to help others.
 You can look at how many stars the book has and how many people left feedback.
-If many people take the time to write a review, it usually means the book is popular and may be worth reading.
+If many people take the time to write a review, it usually means the book is popular and worth reading.

 But be careful—some reviews might not be real.
 Sometimes, authors pay others to leave good reviews.
 So don't fully trust every review.
 Just take a quick look to get a general idea.
 Don't spend too much time reading reviews.
 Use them as one small part of your decision.